vanshpratap-lab/Prodoya/README.md

 **Engineer Network** is a proof-of-work community platform designed specifically for engineering students.
 Unlike generic social media that rewards popularity, this platform rewards **actual engineering work** — posting a project, sharing a code snippet, linking a GitHub repo, contributing to open source, or logging a learning session.

 Every post is assigned a **difficulty level** (Beginner / Intermediate / Advanced) and **points** are automatically awarded.
-A server-side ranking algorithm orders the feed based on engagement, time decay, author reputation, and your personal network — all computed in Postgres so nothing can be gamed from the client.
+A server-side ranking algorithm orders the feed based on engagement, time decay, author reputation, and your personal network — all computed in the Rails API so nothing can be gamed from the client.

 The platform includes:
 - A **ranked social feed** with proof-of-work posts